haskell-cryptography/haskell-cryptography.github.io/content/blog/botan-first-milestone.md

 You can find more details in the updated [second funding proposal][second proposal].
 This proposal is a continuation of the efforts of the first proposal, and is motivated by the same long-term goals.

-# A flag planted on the horizon
+## A flag planted on the horizon

 As part of the Haskell Cryptography Group, we're about more than just maintenance of existing libraries - we want to develop a full suite of modern cryptography libraries.

 Cryptography is a different niche, but we see the success of Haskell web server libraries as an example of a healthy, community-driven ecosystem.
-There are packages ranging from the low-level like `wai` supporting multiple backends from the swiftly simple `scotty` to the deeply complex `servant`, frontends like `blaze-html` and `lucid` - a rich set of libraries that provide a flexible enough set of solutions at whatever level of abstraction you need, that take full advantage of Haskell's powerful type system.
+There are packages ranging from the low-level like `wai` supporting multiple backends from the swiftly simple `scotty` to the deeply complex `servant`, and a supporting ecosystem - a rich set of libraries that provide a flexible enough set of solutions at whatever level of abstraction you need, that take full advantage of Haskell's powerful type system.

 We see the success of the haskell web server ecosystem as an example of a healthy, developed niche, and as an example of Haskell making something safer and easier to use - something that we aspire to do with cryptography.